 When a person exceeds the speed limit, they’re not considering the safety of other drivers.
 As a motorcyclist, you probably suffered severe physical injuries and must now face a long road to recovery.
 You should take two very important steps after an accident, so you get the chance to hold the other driver accountable and secure a financial award.

-Contact an experienced Charlotte speeding motorcycle accident to represent you.
-DeMayo Law Offices, LLP can begin an investigation and gather all the evidence necessary to prove what happened.
+Contact an experienced Charlotte speeding motorcycle accident law firm to represent you.
+DeMayo Law Offices can begin an investigation and gather all the evidence necessary to prove what happened.
 While we’re working on the legal aspects of your case, you should seek treatment for your injuries.

 After your initial hospital visit, follow up with any medical providers the emergency room doctor recommended.
 That might include a physical therapist, chiropractor, rehab specialist, or surgeon.
 Attend every appointment until your doctor releases you from their care.
 Be sure not to stop treatment before you’ve healed.
 The at-fault driver’s insurance company could use that as evidence that your injury isn’t serious and doesn’t warrant a full settlement amount.